nielmontesa/niel-website/README.md

 ## Niel's Portfolio Website

 This is my personal website's repository (currently a WIP).
-It is built using Astro, Tailwind CSS and plain old javascript.
+It is built using Astro, Tailwind CSS, MDX and plain old javascript.